accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS

 1. Access the font size settings for the platform: Settings &gt; Accessibility &gt; Display and text size &gt; Larger text.
-1. Activate the "Larger accessibility sizes" button and increase the value of the font size (slider at the bottom of the screen) until a magnification of 200% is reached (the maximum of the gauge allows a zoom greater than 200%, so the test can be limited to increasing the zoom using the penultimate position of the slider).
+1. Activate the "Larger accessibility sizes" button.
+1. Open Control Centre and activate the [Text size parameter (‘aA’ button)](methodologie.md#change-font-size-on-ios) to display the font size gauge.
+Increase the value to 190%.
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
 	- all the texts in the interface have been enlarged;